 Just about any celebrity who has visited Indianapolis in the last century most likely has dined at St. Elmo Steak House.
 Founded in 1902 and still settled in its original location, the landmark is synonymous with Indianapolis and its heavy hitters.
+It's been named 'An American Classic' by the James Beard Foundation.
 Folks from around the world have made it a point to carve into their beef and take a stab at the restaurant's only appetizer, the World Famous Shrimp Cocktail.
 It's smothered in fiery cocktail sauce that is made with fresh horseradish ground daily.
 The restaurant also has the largest retail wine cellar in Indiana (with a collection fluctuating around 18,000).
 And, the tiger oak bar was first used in the 1893 Chicago World's Fair and serves up martinis and single malts.

 Locally owned and known for excellent service, Peterson's provides upscale dining with consistently mouthwatering steaks and seafood.
 Offerings from the ocean are flown in daily but local produce and products are on the plate when in season.
 The menu changes with the seasons, the wine list is extensive and exceptional, desserts are integral to complete your matchless meal and we haven't even discussed the appetizers and side dishes.
 Foie gras, wagyu carpaccio, lobster bisque...the menu goes on and there is nothing subpar on it.

 Piano jazz forms the backdrop of cool in the dark wood refuge of Sullivan's.
 The martinis are shaken, not stirred; steaks are aged a minimum of 28 days; the international wine list has been honored by Wine Spectator's "Award of Excellence;" desserts are made fresh daily and you can enjoy a cigar after dinner.
 The sweet potato casserole and bananas foster come highly recommended.